Chaoster3/instalite/README.md

-# Pennstagram
+# Instalite

-Pennstagram is a social media platform designed to connect users through posts, comments, and real-time chat.
+Instalite is a social media platform designed to connect users through posts, comments, and real-time chat.

 ## Features